 The university’s ongoing measurement period is the same for everyone, regardless of when each employee was first offered insurance.
 The period is October 4 of one year to October 3 of the next year (e.g., October 4, 2015, to October 3, 2016).

 If an employee becomes ineligible for coverage, he or she will receive a written statement (delivered to the home address on file) indicating that he or she is eligible to be a COBRA participant for up to 18 months.
 ASI, the university's COBRA administrator, will then send an enrollment packet.
 More information on COBRA can be found on the COBRA webpage.

+Request a review of eligibility by visiting the medical insurance eligibility webpage.
 All employees have the right to appeal their offer of coverage or appeal their eligibility of coverage by contacting the HR Service Center.